M4ss1ck/wastingBot/README.md

 - [process](https://github.com/shtylman/node-process): Handling some specific errors.
 - [jimp](https://github.com/oliver-moran/jimp): Our image converter, although it can do much more.
 - [expr-eval](https://github.com/silentmatt/expr-eval): To calculate mathematical operations using the `/calc` command.
-- [nedb-promises](https://github.com/bajankristof/nedb-promises): Our database, although I am very bad at working with them 😥.
+- [pg](https://github.com/brianc/node-postgres): Our database, for managing users, saved messages, reputation...
+- [node-cron](https://github.com/merencia/node-cron): To schedule messages to an specific chat in order to keep the bot running

   ##### For some reason I installed express.js...
 I'll use it at some point.